codefitz/kubespray-dependencies/README.md

 1. It checks for the installation of `yq`.
 2. The desired Kubernetes and/or Python version to filter are specified through the command-line options.
 3. The Kubespray repository is cloned (if not already present).
-4. The script traverses through each branch, reading from the `ansible.md` file.
+4. The script traverses through each branch, reading from the `ansible.md` file located at `docs/ansible.md` or `docs/ansible/ansible.md`.
 5. Relevant information is extracted and displayed based on the provided filters.